 You can also get IN HOME piano, ukulele, guitar or violin lessons from Ms. Sarah Jane and learn more about those here: www.violinjudy.com/sarahjane

-*Our Studio is very full but we may have an opening for you so please fill out our quick form to schedule a new student interview!
-Mommy & Me type “little music” classes, Preschool Piano, Private Violin Lessons, Piano Lessons, Music Theory Homeschool Classes and Group Piano or Ukulele Classes are just some of the awesome lessons and classes at our studio by myself and co-teacher Ms. Sarah Jane.
+Step One to Taking Lessons is by filling out our quick online form.
+Then we will get you scheduled for a new student meeting!
+Preschool Piano, Private Violin Lessons, Piano Lessons, Music Theory Homeschool Classes and Group Piano or Ukulele Classes are just some of the awesome lessons and classes at our studio by myself and co-teacher Ms. Sarah Jane.
 Please see information about ukulele classes here: https://violinjudy.com/ukulele/

 As a dedicated music teachers (Ms. Judy is a mom too), we make every part of taking lessons as easy as possible with online payment options and virtual (facetime or skype or even a youtube video) lessons for sick or snow days.
 Consistent learning is the key to success and technology makes it easier to get every lesson in!